Low Sodium Bread Recipe (No Knead, Reduced Salt)

 This low sodium bread recipe is made with just 4 ingredients: flour, yeast, salt, and water.
 It uses less salt than traditional store-bought bread and is great for a sandwich, to serve with soup, or for toast.

 All you need is a Dutch oven or pot with a oven-proof lid, a mixing bowl, and a stirring spoon.
-Serve with unsalted butter for a delicious side dish, turn it into delicious low sodium garlic bread, or with your favorite soup or stew.
+Serve with unsalted butter for a delicious side dish, turn it into delicious low sodium garlic bread, or serve with your favorite low salt soup or stew.

 This is a game-changing low sodium bread recipe right here!
-It has about half the sodium as traditional bread, but tastes just as amazing.
+It has about a quarter of the sodium as traditional homemade bread, and tastes just as amazing.

 This Low Sodium Bread Recipe Is